- Homosexuality

 Blood donations by MSMs in Kentucky is legal.

-Conversion therapy in Kentucky is not banned.
+Conversion therapy in Kentucky is varies by region.